-The toolbox enables coastal planners and policymakers to support decisions on the total coverage/number, placement and local size of MPAs, in order to sustain and rebuild fisheries and to protect coastal biodiversity.
+The toolbox enables coastal planners and policymakers to support decisions on the total coverage, number, placement and local size of MPAs. in order to sustain and rebuild fisheries and to protect coastal biodiversity.

 The toolbox can be accessed through an easy-to-use web-based interface, software and printed materials.
-It toolbox supports marine spatial planning (MSP) by assisting users to develop zoning plans specifically to rebuild and sustain coral reef fisheries as well as to help protect biodiversity.
+It supports marine spatial planning by assisting users to develop zoning plans specifically to rebuild and sustain coral reef fisheries, as well as to help protect biodiversity.

-This toolbox supports MSP by assisting users to develop zoning plans specifically to rebuild and sustain coral reef fisheries as well as to help protect biodiversity.
+This toolbox supports marine spatial planning by assisting users to develop zoning plans specifically to rebuild and sustain coral reef fisheries as well as to help protect biodiversity.

-The toolbox is available as downloadable pdf and software applications.
+The toolbox is available as downloadable software applications and PDF files.

-- · Policy makers
+- Policy makers

-- Government and NGO planners undertaking MSP
+- Government and NGO planners undertaking marine spatial planning

 - Researchers studying marine reserve design